-Cheap eateries line the narrow length of Calle Procuradores, which leads off the Plaza de Armas across from the Compañía de Jesús church and is sometimes referred to as "Gringo Alley."
+Cheap eateries line the narrow length of Calle Procuradores, which leads off the Plaza de Armas across from the Compañía de Jesús church and is sometimes referred to as “Gringo Alley.”
 Many are pizzerias, as Cusco has become known for its wood-fired, crispy-crust pizzas.
 Lurking on Procuradores and Plaza de Armas are hawkers armed with menus, hoping to lure you inside restaurants.
-Most represent decent, upstanding restaurants (though some occasionally offer drugs and other services), but if you know where you want to dine, a polite "no, gracias" is usually all it takes to get them off your trail.
-Horror of horrors, McDonald's recently took over a coveted storefront right on the stately, ancient Plaza de Armas; fortunately, it's fairly discreet, with no giant glowing "M" to disrupt the harmonious appearance.
+Most represent decent, upstanding restaurants (though some occasionally offer drugs and other services), but if you know where you want to dine, a polite “no, gracias” is usually all it takes to get them off your trail.

-When the day warms up under a huge blue sky in Cusco, you'll want to be outside.
-Cusco doesn't have many sidewalk cafes, but it does have a trio of quintas, traditional open-air restaurants that are most popular with locals on weekends.
+When the day warms up under a huge blue sky in Cusco, you’ll want to be outside.
+Cusco doesn’t have many sidewalk cafes, but it does have a trio of quintas, traditional open-air restaurants that are most popular with locals on weekends.
 These are places to get large portions of good-quality Peruvian cooking at pretty reasonable prices.
 Among the dishes they all offer are tamales, cuy chactado (fried guinea pig with potatoes), chicharrón (deep-fried pork, usually served with mint, onions, and corn), alpaca steak, lechón (suckling pig), and costillas (ribs).
 You can also get classics such as rocoto relleno (stuffed hot peppers) and papa rellena (potatoes stuffed with meat or vegetables).
 Vegetarian options include sopa de quinoa (grain soup), fried yuca, and torta de papa (potato omelets).
-Quintas are open only for lunch (noon-5 or 6pm), and most people make a visit their main meal of the day.
-Main courses cost between S/15 and S/45.
+Quintas are open only for lunch (noon–5 or 6pm), and most people make a visit their main meal of the day.
+Main courses generally cost between S/15 and S/30.

 Raw Fish: A Cure for What Ails You